Mediation – 8 reasons why

-Still deciding whether to commit to meditation?
-Well, reading this should help make that decision.
+Still, deciding whether to commit to meditation?
+Reading this should help make that decision.

 All of us are affected by stress in some way.
 Finding mechanisms and systems to cope with and control stress is critical to our health and happiness.
 Meditation’s impact on stress is widely documented.
 In one study, researchers evaluated the effects of two separate types of meditation performed daily for eight weeks.
 The groups that meditated not only reported lower levels of stress but also increased levels of forgiveness and acceptance, and decreased time spent procrastinating.

 2. Changes in the brain

 Several studies have demonstrated that meditation changes the brain, literally.
 Over time, daily meditation is associated with increased grey matter density in the brain stem and increased cortical thickness.

 The traits of a great leader include coping under pressure and assessing and responding to difficult situations.
 Meditation can enhance these skills by lowering cortisol and helping you to focus, deal with difficulty and control your reactions in challenging situations.